Aaryaman-147/second-look/README.md

 ## ✨ Features

+- 🧭 First-Run Onboarding – Guided setup for new users.

 - 🔢 Site open counter — tracks how many times you open a site, and that's where Second Look steps in and asks you to pause and decide - Continue browsing or Leave and go back

 - 🚫 One-tab rule — prevents opening duplicate tabs of the same site